 Yardlong beans vs. green beans

-Both beans taste similar, but the texture differs slightly.
-Yardlong beans are thinner, which makes them crunchier.
-In Filipino cuisine, yardlong beans are stir-fried or sautéed with aromatics, meat, and other vegetables.
+In Filipino cuisine, they are often stir-fried or sautéed with aromatics, meat, and other vegetables.
 They can also be blanched and added to soups and stews.

-Green beans are commonly used in Western cuisines.
-They are typically blanched, steamed, or tossed into everything from casseroles to salads.
+In Western cuisine, green beans are more common and used in everything from casseroles to salads.
 Overall, you can use yardlong beans interchangeably with green beans.

 Are yardlong beans healthy?

-Yardlong beans are a nutrient-dense food with numerous health benefits.
-These beans are low in calories and high in fiber, making them an ideal choice for weight management and digestive health.
+According to an article in ResearchGate, yardlong beans are nutrient-dense, low in calories, and high in fiber.
 They are a good source of folate that promotes fetal development, while their protein content helps build and repair body tissues.

 How to buy

-When buying yardlong beans, look for beans that are firm, crisp, and brightly colored.
+Look for firm, crisp, and brightly colored beans.
 They should have a slight snap when bent.
 Avoid any beans that are wilted, bulging, or have soft spots.

 As they can vary in size, choose beans that are between 12 and 18 inches long with thin, straight pods.
 Those that are too thick can be tough and fibrous.

 Light-colored beans are known to be more delicate with a milder taste.
-Dark-colored ones have a slightly tougher texture and a more robust flavor, which makes them ideal for recipes that require a heartier texture.
+Dark-colored ones have a slightly tougher texture and a more robust flavor, ideal for recipes that require a heartier texture.

 How to store

-To keep yardlong beans fresh, store them in an airtight container or plastic bag in the refrigerator for up to 5 days, preferably wrapped with a paper towel to absorb excess moisture.
+Refrigerate the beans for up to 5 days in an airtight container or plastic bag, preferably wrapped in a paper towel to absorb moisture.
 Do not wash them until you're ready to use them.

 To extend their shelf life, consider blanching them before freezing to maintain their texture.
-Freezing is an excellent way to preserve yardlong beans for future use.
+Freezing is an excellent way to preserve them for future use.

 How to prepare

-Rinse the beans under running water.
-Trim the ends using a sharp knife or scissors.
+Rinse them thoroughly and trim the ends using a knife or scissors.
 For smaller and younger beans, you can snap them using your fingers.
 Cut the beans into pieces, depending on your recipe.

-Yardlong beans can be prepared in many ways, including stir-frying, sautéing, and blanching before incorporating them into soups and stews.
+You can cook them in many ways, including stir-frying, sautéing, and blanching before incorporating them into soups and stews.

-- Ginataang Kalabasa at Sitaw (Squash and Yardlong Beans in Coconut Milk): Simmered in coconut milk along with aromatics and protein such as shrimp, crab, or pork.
-Some variations may include vegetables like malunggay (moringa).
+- Ginataang Kalabasa: Squash simmered in coconut milk along with aromatics and protein such as shrimp, crab, or pork.
+Some variations may include vegetables like sitaw (yardlong beans) and malunggay (moringa).

-- Pinakbet (Vegetable Stew): A hearty stew made with a variety of local vegetables (okra, eggplant, bitter melon, squash, and yardlong beans) with sautéed shrimp paste, aromatics, and proteins like shrimp or pork.
+- Pinakbet: Braised mixed vegetables with okra, eggplant, bitter melon, squash, and yardlong beans, sautéed shrimp paste and proteins like shrimp or pork.

-- Adobong Sitaw (Yardlong Beans Adobo): Yardlong beans are braised in traditional adobo ingredients of vinegar, soy sauce, garlic, black pepper, and sometimes made with pork.
+- Adobong Sitaw: Yardlong beans cooked in traditional adobo ingredients of vinegar, soy sauce, garlic, black pepper, and sometimes made with pork.

-- Sinigang (Sour Soup): Yardlong beans, along with other vegetables, are added to a sour and savory soup made with pork, shrimp, or fish and a souring agent like tamarind.
+- Sinigang (Sour Soup): Yardlong beans, along with other vegetables, in a sour and savory soup made with pork, shrimp, or fish and a souring agent like tamarind or calamansi.

-- Bicol Express - A spicy Filipino stew made with bite-size pieces of pork simmered in coconut milk, shrimp paste, and chilies.
-Some variations include pineapple or yardlong beans.
+- Bicol Express: A spicy Filipino stew made with bite-size pieces of pork simmered in coconut milk, shrimp paste, and chilies.

-- Ginisang Sitaw (Sautéed Yardlong beans): Sautéed with onions, garlic, and tomatoes.
+- Ginisang Sitaw: Sautéed yardlong beans with onions, garlic, and tomatoes.
 Some recipes include proteins like pork, chicken, or shrimp.

 Other ingredient guides you may like